elijahcole/recipe-engineering/README.md

-# cocktail-engineering
+# recipe-engineering
-Cocktail recipes and notes.
+Recipes and notes.

 The folders are as follows:
 * [``batched-cocktails``](https://github.com/elijahcole/cocktail-engineering/tree/main/batched-cocktails): Cocktail recipes for a crowd.